JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 Note that this code has a performance problem: `Dict(x => 1)` allocates an object for each iteration.
-This is bad in particular in threaded Julia code because it frequently invokes GC.
-To avoid this situation, we can replace `Dict` with [`MicroCollections.SingletonDict`](https://github.com/JuliaFolds/MicroCollections.jl) that does not allocate the dictionary in the heap.  `SingletonDict` can be "upgraded" to a `Dict` by calling [`BangBang.mergewith!!`](https://juliafolds.github.io/BangBang.jl/dev/#BangBang.mergewith!!).
+This is bad in particular in threaded Julia code because it frequently invokes garbage collection.
+To avoid this situation, we can replace `Dict` with [`MicroCollections.SingletonDict`](https://github.com/JuliaFolds/MicroCollections.jl) which does not allocate the dictionary in the heap.  `SingletonDict` can be "upgraded" to a `Dict` by calling [`BangBang.mergewith!!`](https://juliafolds.github.io/BangBang.jl/dev/#BangBang.mergewith!!).
-It will then create mutable object for each task to mutate.
-We can then compose efficient parallel histogram operation:
+It will then create a mutable object for each task to mutate.
+We can then compose an efficient parallel histogram operation:

 ```julia:mergewith2
 using BangBang: mergewith!!